amirci/amirci.github.io/_posts/2024-09-04-example-modeling-errors-python.md

 I see the following benefits when using the `Either` type:

-* The code is very declarative and improved for readability.
+* The code is very declarative and optimized for readability.
 * The function flow is clear, easy to follow.
 * Each function has explicit errors, forcing the caller to handle result if it is an error.
-* All errors are handled coinciding with the [error analysis](#error-analysis) done at the beginning.
+* All errors are handled and the responses coincide with the [error analysis](#error-analysis) done at the beginning.
-* The code uses exceptions as errors when convenient; no need to wrap it in another exception.
+* The code uses exceptions as errors when convenient; no need to create extra exceptions.
 * Logging is handled in a central place without extra effort.
 * Changing how the errors should be converted to a response is a simple change.